-Quickened by the successful value and goal discussion during their first family day, the Moretti family develops a set of measures to engrain their core values throughout the organization.
-Mara suggested a series of mechanisms to encourage behaviors aligned with their values and goals - some very simple, such as setting up a screensaver on all computers with the core values - and some more sophisticated, such as systematically reward such behaviors through the existing employee appraisal process.
-In addition, the 2nd and 3rd generations did town hall meetings together in their various locations, talking about the family's values and their goals for the business.
-These efforts bear fruit quickly - by 2006, the employee turnaround is lowered by 25%, and Moretti's market share in Italy and its key markets is growing continuously.
+Quickened by the successful value and goal discussion during their first "family day," the Moretti family develops a set of measures to engrain their core values throughout the organization.
+Mara suggested a series of mechanisms to encourage behaviors aligned with their values and goals-some very simple, such as setting up a screensaver on all computers with the core values-and some more sophisticated, such as systematically rewarding, such behaviors through the existing employee appraisal process.
+In addition, the second and third generations did town hall meetings together in their various locations, talking about the family's values and their goals for the business.
+These efforts bore fruit quickly-by 2006, the employee turnaround was lowered by 25%, and Moretti's market share in Italy and its key markets have been growing continuously.

-This success, however, takes a toll on the family.
-After another exhausting trip, Marina comes back to the winery, where she meets her cousin Massimo and his young son.
-Realizing she had not seen both in nearly half a year, they arrange a meeting the very next day.
-Catching up with each other, both agree that the family needs to meet regularly and that they need to make sure that the next generation will grow up as closely as they did.
-To start a new tradition, Marina and Massimo decide to host a family day in the family's oldest vineyard three months later - which happens to coincide with the very day Moretti was incorporated.
+This success, however, has taken a toll on the family.
+After another exhausting trip, Marina came back to the winery, where she met her cousin Massimo and his young son.
+Realizing they had not seen each other in nearly half a year, they arranged a meeting the very next day.
+Catching up with each other, they both agreed that the family needs to meet regularly and that they need to make sure that the next generation will grow up as closely as they did.
+To start a new tradition, Marina and Massimo decided to host a family day in the family's oldest vineyard three months later - which happened to coincide with the very day Moretti was incorporated.

-Gianluca and Mariateresa are proud to see the family together and spend the evening telling their three grandchildren about the beginnings of Moretti.
+Gianluca and Mariateresa are proud to see the family together and to spend the evening telling their three grandchildren about the beginnings of Moretti.
 Given her important role in the value process, they also invite their advisor Mara, who is glad to see that the Morettis are investing in their family spirit.

-Over the next years, the family regularly spends time together.
+Over the years, the family regularly spends time together.
 In addition, Gianluca and Mariateresa invite the whole family on a week-long vacation every year.
 To this day, the family day remains an important tradition that brings together the whole family.